Project-MONAI/model-zoo/CONTRIBUTING.md

     url: "url-of-model.ts"
 ```

-### Necessary Files and Keys
+### Preferred Files and Keys

-In order to be compatible with other apps such as MONAI FL, MONAI deploy and MONAI Label, except the MONAI Bundle Specification, a bundle in MONAI Model Zoo should contain the following necessary files:
+In order to be compatible with other apps such as MONAI FL, MONAI deploy and MONAI Label, except the MONAI Bundle Specification, a bundle in MONAI Model Zoo should contain the necessary file `configs/metadata.json` and the following preferred files:

-1. `configs/metadata.json`
 1. `models/model.pt` (or a download link in the config file for large files)
 1. `configs/inference.json` (or `.yaml`, `.json`)

+If your bundle does not have any of the preferred files, please add the bundle name into `exclude_verify_preferred_files_list` in `ci/bundle_custom_data.py`.

+Except the requirements of files, there are also some requirements of keys within config files:

-In inference config file, please include the following keys: `bundle_root`, `device`, `network_def`, `network`, `inferer`.
+In inference config file (if exists), please include the following keys: `bundle_root`, `device`, `network_def`, `network`, `inferer`.

 In train config file (if exists), please follow the following requirements in order to maintain consistent naming format: